 As your voice in the Virginia House of Delegates, I believe it is important for you to know where I stand on the issues affecting our community.
 Even more, I believe that action speaks louder than words.
 Please see below for my priorities and the legislation that I have introduced or supported to turn these priorities into reality.

 Traffic congestion threatens our economy and our quality of life.
 As the parent of three children, I know the frustration of being late for that important recital or evening sports practice.
-I have consistently supported common-sense measures to provide much needed transportation funding for the Northern Virginia region.
+I have consistently supported common-sense measures to provide more transportation funding to Northern Virginia.
 In 2013, I supported the comprehensive transportation package that passed the General Assembly on a bi-partisan basis.
 This package resulted in substantial new revenue that is going toward our region’s most pressing and aggravating problems.
-In 2016, I introduced several pieces of legislation regarding the Governor's plan to toll I-66 inside and outside of the Beltway.
-I successfully passed HB407 to ensure that HOV-2 could not be converted to HOV-3 for the purpose of tolling.
-I was also part of a group of legislators that brokered a deal to widen I-66 inside the Beltway from the Dulles Connector to Ballston.
+In 2016, I was part of a group of legislators that brokered a deal to widen I-66 inside the Beltway from the Dulles Connector to Ballston.

-In addition, I will continue to advocate for changes in the way that transportation funding is distributed to make it more equitable for Northern Virginia.
-I spearheaded efforts to change the transportation maintenance formula (HBs 389, 6011, 1993, 1491, and 477) and in 2013 co-patroned legislation to provide Northern Virginia with more representation on the Commonwealth Transportation Board (HB864).
+I will continue to advocate for changes in the way that transportation funding is distributed to make it more equitable for Northern Virginia and have led efforts to change the transportation maintenance formula (HBs 389, 6011, 1993, 1491, and 477).
 Getting our fair share will continue to be one of my top priorities.

 Additional priorities include: